Learn how to choose an amazing gaming headset with this checklist of just 9 surprisingly simple steps.

 Unfortunately, even though there are ways to measure clamping force, the only way to actually know just how snug a fit a headset is by wearing it yourself.

 Take special note of the amount of pressure and tightness you feel on your head.
 If you wear glasses, it may be best to keep them on while trying out headsets.
 Too much pressure will cause fatigue and discomfort, especially after a long period of time.
+It can even cause dents in thick hair or the scalp after frequent extended headphone use.

 But, keep in mind that too weak of a clamp force is not good either.
 The headset might fall down with just the slightest movement of your head if it doesn’t fit right.